| Title: | Tests in Linear Mixed Effects Models |

 tolerance for determining of eigenvalues are negative, zero or positive |

-an object of class 'lmerModLmerTest'
+an object of class 'lmerModLmerTest' which sets the following

 slots: